State Estimation

 The function accepts a PowerSystem composite type as input to establish the framework for finding the optimal PMU placement.
 If the ac field within the PowerSystem composite type is not yet created, the function automatically initiates an update process.

 Additionally, the optimizer argument is a crucial component for formulating and solving the optimization problem.
 Typically, using the GLPK or HiGHS solver is sufficient.
-For more detailed information, please refer to the JuMP JuMP documenatation.
+For more detailed information, please refer to the JuMP documenatation.

 Keyword